bytehouse-cloud/driver-java/README.md

 * Download the driver-java-#.#.#-all.jar file.
 ## Usage
 ### Creating ByteHouse Account
-You need to have ByteHouse account in order to use JDBC Driver.
+You need to create ByteHouse account in order to use JDBC Driver.
 You can simply create a free account with the process mentioned in our official website documentation: https://docs.bytehouse.cloud/en/docs/quick-start
 <br/><br/>
 You can also create ByteHouse account through Volcano Engine by ByteDance: